khizer66/Prayer-Times/README.md

 ## License

-This project is created for Masjid Shkup.
+This project is created for Masjid Nur Al Tawheed.
 All rights reserved.

 ## Credits